Delicious Cherry Choc Squares

-The close friend whose building our extension asked me the other day how many SYN’s my raw squares were?
+I made these Cherry Choc beauties last week.
+The close friend who is currently building our extension asked me today day how many SYN’s my raw squares were?
 I had no idea, having never gone to Weight Watchers or Slimming World this was alien territory to me.
 Counting carbs is enough maths for my dysfunctional mathematical brain to cope with.
 Being the type of person who hates unanswered questions, I decided to do some research.
 So, if you’re watching the calories then you may want to go no further…this particular recipe is 147 calories per square, that’s 7.5 SYN’s apparently…in my world, it equates to 18g of carbohydrate.

 - 100 g oats

 - cacao nibs to sprinkle

 Add all the dry ingredients into a bender first and blitz until smoother in texture.

 One by one add the remaining ingredients and blitz after each addition.

 The mixture is ready when it comes together in a clump when you squeeze it in your hand.

 Tip mixture into a greased 8x8" square tin and press down firmly with a wet spatula.

 Melt the chocolate in the microwave, careful not to over heat and burn.